google/patchfield/README.md

 Patchfield is an audio infrastructure for Android that provides a simple, callback-driven API for implementing audio modules (such as synthesizers and effects), a graph-based API for connecting audio modules, plus support for inter-app audio routing.
-It is inspired by [JACK](http://jackaudio.org "JACK"), the JACK audio connection kit.
+It also includes a simple messaging mechanism for sending OSC or MIDI messages to audio modules.
+Patchfield is inspired by [JACK](http://jackaudio.org "JACK"), the JACK audio connection kit.

 Patchfield consists of a remote or local service that acts as a virtual patchbay that audio apps can connect to, plus a number of sample apps that